kevinpanxc/sprint.js/README.md

 ### Adding Pages

-Sprint needs to be aware of the different pages of the website in order to run the right JS scripts on page load for each page.
+Sprint needs to be aware of the website's pages.
+Sprint uses this information to run the right functions on page load for each page.

 ```js
 Sprint.addPage('HOME',